- Checking Accounts

 - Report stolen identity to credit bureaus

-- Ask for them to send free credit report
+- Ask for them to send a free credit report

 - Ask for names and phone numbers for any credit grantors that are fraudulent